 October 6, 2022

 During National Hispanic American Heritage Month, we’ve been talking to UL Solutions employees about their heritage and path to a STEM career.
-Patricia Neri is a principal decision scientist in the Enterprise and Advisory group at UL Solutions.
+Patricia Neri is a principal decision scientist in the Software and Advisory group at UL Solutions.
 Learn more about Patricia’s Mexican heritage, what appeals to her about a career at UL Solutions and why she feels it is essential to celebrate Hispanic culture.

 Tell us a bit about your background.